erikh2000/web-enc-at-rest/README.md

 ## Usage

-All the APIs are found in /src/index.ts with documentation around their usage.
+All the APIs are found in /src/index.ts with documentation around their usage, which you can also access from the [WEaR API Reference on my website](https://seespacelabs.com/wear-api-reference/).
 But I'll describe the use cases your web app will need to support for encryption-at-rest and how to handle them.

 ### Quick Example